-25.13 Promotional Pay
+25.12 Promotional Pay

 An employee who is promoted to a higher classification shall be paid at the salary step which represents at least a two (2) step increase over the salary received immediately prior to the promotion.
-The Director of Human Resources may authorize more than a two (2) step increase.
+The AVP of Human Resources, or their designee, may authorize more than a two (2) step increase.
 All promotional increases must be within the salary range for the class.

-25.14 Shift Differential
+25.13 Shift Differential

-Employees assigned to a shift in which a majority of time worked falls between 5:00 p.m. and 7:00 a.m. shall be paid an additional one dollar (\$1.00) per hour for the entire shift.
+Employees assigned to a shift in which a majority of time worked falls between 5:00 p.m. and 7:00 a.m. shall be paid an additional one dollar and fifty cents (\$1.50) per hour for the entire shift.
 An employee assigned to a shift that qualifies for shift differential pay shall receive the same shift differential for authorized periods of paid leave, or when assigned to a different shift for less than a full workweek.